 However, the method to use to reduce eutrophy in streams and rivers is less clear.
-Most analyses of nutrient limitation and contributions to eutrophication in streams suggest that control of both N and P is essential for improving lotic systems (Dodds and Smith 2016; Lewis et al. 2011; McDowell et al. 2009).
+Most analyses of nutrient limitation and contributions to eutrophication in streams suggest that control of both N and P is essential for improving lotic systems (Dodds and Smith 2016; Lewis et al. 2011;

+McDowell et al. 2009).
 This view also appears to be supported by Allan (1995), who noted a strong spatial pattern in nutrient limitation of streams in the United States, where eastern streams were typically P-limited and a moderate number of western streams were N-limited.
 However, none of those investigators make clear whether one nutrient should be favored over the other in treating the streams.

 When evaluating eutrophication reduction strategies, it is important to consider what nutrients can be reduced.
 Under ideal circumstances, it may be desirable to reduce both N and P equally or to reduce P preferentially, but if natural features leave little flexibility around nutrient reduction, the choices become limited.
 Such is the case with the Deschutes River basin (see Section 2, Table 2-1), where natural phosphorus loading is high and as a result, opportunities for reducing phosphorus are limited.
-While anthropogenic sources of phosphorus occur in the Crooked River, it is unlikely they contribute a sufficient quantity of P that can be reduced to achieve meaningful improvements in the LDR.
+Although anthropogenic sources of phosphorus occur in the Crooked River, it is unlikely they contribute a sufficient quantity of P that can be reduced to achieve meaningful improvements in the LDR.
 In contrast, the Crooked River delivers over 80% of the NO3 entering the Project.
 To better understand the potential outcomes associated with moderate nitrogen reductions without an equivalent phosphorus reduction we must examine other N-limited streams for evidence of possible outcomes for the LDR.

-In Iraq, Hassan et al. (2017) found that diatom taxa were most numerous at their N-limited study sites, although it was not possible to determine whether the result was greater biomass of diatoms than of other periphyton groups.
-Data from streams in southern California also offer some clues for what might happen if nitrogen were reduced in the LDR.
-The periphyton taxa in nitrogenlimited streams and rivers are variable, and Stancheva et al. (2013) showed that species of heterocystous cyanobacteria predominated in a wide range of nitrogen concentrations.
+Data from streams in southern California offer some clues for what might happen if nitrogen were reduced in the LDR.
+The periphyton taxa in nitrogen-limited streams and rivers are variable, and Stancheva et al. (2013) showed that species of heterocystous cyanobacteria predominated in a wide range of nitrogen concentrations.
 Nostoc verrucosum was dominant at several sites with NO3 concentrations less than 0.01 mg/L and reached its maximum relative biovolume (99.9 %) at NO3 concentrations less than 0.0007 mg/L. In contrast, another heterocystous cyanobacteria, Rivularia minutula, reached its maximum relative biovolume (96.5%) at sites with NO3 from 0.1 mg/L to 0.25 mg/L. Furthermore, R. minutula biovolume was positively correlated with NO3 (Spearman rank $\rho = 0.82$, P = 0.04).
-Taken together, these studies hint that reducing available nitrogen in a system such as the LDR might result in a species shift from Rivularia to Nostoc, both heterocystous cyanobacteria.
-It is also conceivable that reducing available nitrogen could actually increase the proportion of Nfixing cyanobacteria and diatoms with cyanobacterium endosymbionts such as Epithemia and Rhopalodia.
+It is likely that reducing available nitrogen could actually increase the proportion of N-fixing cyanobacteria and diatoms with cyanobacterium endosymbionts such as Epithemia and Rhopalodia.
 Note that both diatoms were present in the LDR, but at low densities.
 Stancheva et al. (2013) found that these two diatom taxa favored sites with relatively low concentrations of NO3 (less than 0.075 mg/L) and N:P greater than 15:1 (mass).
 Gillett et al. (2016) found that the percentage of N-fixing benthic taxa increased with decreasing NO3 concentrations in the Klamath River and showed a dramatic increase in dominance once NO3 concentrations approached DLs.
 However, the periphyton community composition in the Klamath River is radically different than that in the LDR.
 In the Klamath River, diatoms comprised 92.2% of the relative biovolume followed by cyanobacteria (7.0%) and green algae (< 1%).
-Comparable statistics for the LDR (using data from 2016) show that diatoms represent only 0.3% of the total biovolume with cyanobacteria representing 72.8% and green algae representing 26.9%.
-Considering those results, it seems reasonable to expect that reducing nitrogen in the LDR would not necessarily result in an increase in nitrogen-fixing cyanobacteria.
-The results from Stancheva et al. (2013) suggest that a reduction in NO3 could result in a reduction in N-fixing cyanobacteria such as Rivularia and Calothrix and a corresponding replacement with diatoms.
-Additionally, a reduction in NO3 would likely result in a reduction of filamentous green algae such as Cladophora.
+Comparable statistics for the LDR (using data from 2016) show that diatoms represent only 7.9% of the total biovolume with cyanobacteria representing 7.7% and green algae representing 84.3% in 2016.
+A reduction in NO3 would likely result in a reduction of filamentous green algae such as Cladophora with some increase in heterocystous cyanobacteria.